Get

 Have you ever seen a cat with a tail that’s wonky or crooked?
 Chances are, that tail was broken at some point and healed out of alignment, and it’s quite common for this to have occurred when they were very young.

 If your kitten has a kink in its tail, you’re probably wondering what needs to be done.
 In the vast majority of cases, by the time you’ve noticed that your kitten has a broken tail, it has probably already healed.
 Yes, kittens can survive with broken tails.
-However, there are times when you need to get them help from your vet, so here is some more information on what to watch out for if your kitten has broken their tail.
+However, there are times when you need to get them help from a vet, so here is some more information on what to watch out for if your kitten has broken their tail.

 Does a Broken Tail Hurt?